Vigilantes in movies: modern quests for vengeance

 I don’t know who you are.
 I don’t know what you want.
 If you are looking for ransom, I can tell you I don’t have money.
 But what I do have are a very particular set of skills, skills I have acquired over a very long career.
 Skills that make me a nightmare for people like you.
 If you let my daughter go now, that’ll be the end of it.
 I will not look for you, I will not pursue you.
 But if you don’t, I will look for you, I will find you, and I will kill you.

-Fans of Luc Besson’s action-thriller are familiar with the memorable monologue that occurs when Bryan Mills (Liam Neeson) confronts one of his daughter's Kim (Maggie Grace), captors.
+Fans of Luc Besson's action thriller will recall the memorable speech given by Bryan Mills (Liam Neeson) when confronting one of his daughter Kim's (Maggie Grace) abductors.

 Recommended article